The Most Powerful Moments from our Pass the Mic BrunchJul 1, 2022

 What advice do you have for young professionals to help them see and seize opportunities in their lives and help further their careers?

 “My biggest piece of advice is always relax; it’s going to come.
 Focus on getting the next great, new experience, building your toolkit.
 It’s not about obsessing about the next rung of the ladder. . .
 I really promise you; it is not worth the agita to be focused on that next promotion or thing.
 Just get the right skills, do right by other people, and it will happen. . . less about that move up the ladder, and more about doing it the right way.
-Just enjoy it more.” – Bess Spaeth, Senior Vice President, Global Media and Experiences, American Express
+Just enjoy it more.” – Bess Spaeth, Senior Vice President, Global Media and Experiences from American Express